 What is head and neck cancer?

-Head and neck cancer is a general term used to refer to a range of different cancers that start developing in the head and neck region of the body.
-This includes the oral cavity, the tongue, palate, jaw, salivary glands, the throat (larynx) and the nose.
+Head and neck cancer is a general term used for a range of cancers that start in the head and neck of the body.
+This region includes the mouth, tongue, palate, jaw, salivary glands, tonsils, throat (pharynx), voice box (larynx), nose and sinuses.

-Head and neck cancer occurs when malignant tumours grow in any of the tissue or lymph nodes in the head or neck.
+Head and neck cancers occur when malignant tumours grow in any of the tissue or lymph nodes in the head or neck area.
 Not all tumours in the head and neck are malignant.

 Learn more about:

 Cancers of the head and neck are categorised by the area of the head or neck where they begin.

 The mouth, also called the oral cavity, includes the lips, gums and tongue.
 The muscles of the base of the tongue continue into the upper throat (oropharynx).
 Cancer that starts in the mouth is called oral cancer.

 Cancer can begin in any part of the mouth – the lips, gums, inside lining of the cheeks and lips, front two-thirds of the tongue, floor of the mouth under the tongue, bony roof of the mouth (hard palate), and the small area of gum behind the wisdom teeth.

 The throat, also called the pharynx, is a hollow tube that starts behind the nose and leads to the food pipe (oesophagus) and the windpipe (trachea).